Many families love the idea of traveling and taking holidays, however a major concern stopping plans their tracks is cost.

 Making up entertainment packs for the kids can save you money and headaches!

 Depending on your children’s ages, pack a backpack full of colouring books, stationery, travel games, a music player with headphones, playing cards – anything you can think of.
 It will help prevent impulse purchases when the kids are going bonkers and you’ll throw money at just about anything to get five minutes peace!
+You can also visit parks and forests like the New Forest National Park in the UK which you could spend days for very little.

 Planning ahead is important – if you make sure the kids are well sorted, you’ll have a much more enjoyable trip and a happier bank account.